W-M-D/ergo-telescope/README.md

 - [ ] ?
 Psad and firewall config ?
 - [ ] Encryption between pis and server (?rsync via ssh with keys and accounts for each pi ? )
 - [x] Compression of local data on the pis (not in master due to the fact that the file must be uncompressed to count bytes)
+- [ ] Use of a actual local database instead of just a csv and possible mesh pi network processing/storage
 - [x] Default configuration file as well as a aviation config file
 - [ ] Better argument handling